folio-org/folio-ansible/doc/index.md

 The Vagrantfile in this project contains five target definitions:

-1. `dev` - a development box that runs Okapi and mod-users out of Docker containers, and loads sample user data.
+1. `dev` -- a development box that runs Okapi and mod-users out of Docker containers, and loads sample user data.
 Okapi and mod-users are cloned from GitHub and then built from source on the VM as part of provisioning.
 Source code is shared with the host machine on the project root.
-2. `backend` - a fully loaded backend Okapi and mod-users system with sample data.
+2. `backend` -- a fully loaded backend Okapi and mod-users system with sample data.
-3. `demo` - currently, simply a duplicate of the `backend` box.
+3. `demo` -- currently, simply a duplicate of the `backend` box.
-4. `build_backend` - a target to build the `backend` box for packaging.
+4. `build_backend` -- a target to build the `backend` box for packaging.
-5. `build_demo` - a target to build the `demo` box for packaging.
+5. `build_demo` -- a target to build the `demo` box for packaging.

 ## Troubleshooting/Known Issues

 ### Vagrant "forwarded port to 9130 is already in use"

-All the Vagrant boxes defined in the Vagrant file forward port 9130 (Okapi) on the guest VM to port 9130 on the host.
+All the Vagrant boxes defined in the Vagrantfile forward port 9130 (Okapi) on the guest VM to port 9130 on the host.
 To change the port forwarding so that you can run multiple boxes at the same time, edit the Vagrantfile in the root directory of the project.